Written By: Md Sayful Alam Murshed

 In this above JSON Extractor, we defined three variables (2ndUserId; 2ndUserYear; 2ndUserName) along with corresponding JSON Path Expression ($..id; $..year; $.name) respectively.
 As per the outcome of the debugger, we can see the values of defined variables.
 Since the JSON path ($.name) was not correct so the extractor did not get the matching value and returned the default value ‘Name-NotFound’.
 Now, you can correct the wrongly defined JSON Path Expression and resolve the identified issue.

-Similarly, you can validate the correctness of the other extracted values like 2ndUserId=2, 2ndUserYear=2001 and user-defined variables (if you have).
+Similarly, you can validate the correctness of the other extracted values like 2ndUserId=2, 2ndUserYear=2001 and user-defined variables (if you have one).

 JMeter Properties: If you already defined/customized any additional JMeter properties for your test like Remote hosts configuration, Retries Delay, Retry Count, Undo History Size etc. and you want to make sure that the configuration is succeeded or not then you can directly validate that information in the ‘JMeter Properties’ tab of the debugger.
 Refer to the below screenshot: